JSLaTeX/vscode-ejs/readme.md

 Syntax highlighting for EJS, Javascript, and HTML tags.
 The EJS tags are highlighted with a different colour to stand out.

-This extension was heavily inspired by [Digitalbrainstem's ejs-grammar extension](https://github.com/Digitalbrainstem/ejs-grammar).
-I learned a ton about TextMate Grammar from his repository!
+This extension was heavily inspired by [Digitalbrainstem's ejs-grammar extension.](https://github.com/Digitalbrainstem/ejs-grammar).

+If you encounter any bugs with this extension, please open an issue at <https://github.com/JSLaTeX/vscode-ejs/issues>!

 ## EJS docs